Our “modernized vintage” pieces: suede jacket and white jeans

 And then, without the stretch, Renaud would have been much less comfortable on horseback.

-Safety weight: 15 oz
+Safety Weight: 15 oz

-A new addition to the BonneGueule jeans family.
+A newcomer to the BonneGueule jeans family.

 Based on neutral colors.
 This look demonstrates gray's ability to fit into any outfit without stealing the spotlight from other colors.

-Double shades
+Double cameo

-Simply, in the vegetable garden
+In all simplicity, in the vegetable garden

 BonneGueule embossed indigo shirt, German Army Trainers sneakers from Brut Clothing .